A House With A Whole House Water Filtration System Installed

 Maintenance Is Simple

 Maintaining a whole house system is a breeze.
-If you have a Big Blue system with disposable filters or a 3M™ Aqua-Pure AP900 Series System, it’s just a matter of replacing the filters every 6 to 12 months.
+If you have a Big Blue system with disposable filters it’s just a matter of replacing the filters every 6 to 12 months.

-If you have a Big Blue with reusable filters, you’ll just need to hose off the pleated washable every 3-4 months and refill the refillable filter every 6-12 months.
+If you have a Big Blue with reusable filters, you’ll just need to hose off the pleated washable every 3-4 months and refill the refillable filter every 6-12 months (varies based on water quality and water usage).

 Looking after a single whole house filter system is much easier than trying to manage individual filter systems throughout your home.